Arni2/zadanie_kalkulator_s/README.md

 - calculates month earnings after taxes and costs according to net day earnings in given country

 # Service
-- enter
+in browser enter:
 ```
 http://localhost:8080
 ```
-in browser to use service
+to use service

 # Used external services
 - using NPB API to download average currency exchange to PLN